 Do I need to partner with another Fellow?

-No, you are not required to collaborate with another Fellow, but we will prioritize funding for those projects which engage Fellows across cohort and/or fellowship.
+No, you are not required to collaborate with another Fellow, but we encourage collaboration with Fellows across cohort and/or fellowship.

 What are the reporting requirements for Mini-Grant Program grantees?